 Below is a list of everything you’ll need from your clients for most website jobs.

-Or, just grab our Google Doc templates by signing up below.
+Feel free to take bits and pieces, or better yet, just grab our Google Doc templates by signing up below.

 General & Global

 - Social feed

 - Page list / mini menu